top of page

 Facts about organic sweeteners:

 • Organic farming practices include crop rotation.
 Genetically modified (GM) seeds, synthetic pesticides, and fertilizers are not allowed.
 Organic does not automatically mean "pesticide-free" or "chemical-free."
 A variety of sprays and powders are permitted.
 Still, such substances must not contribute to the contamination of crops, soil, or water.
-To draw a comparison: organic farmers have restricted access to 27 synthetic pest control products while over 900 are registered for use in conventional farming.
+To draw a comparison: organic farmers have restricted access to 27 synthetic pest control products, while over 900 are registered for use in conventional farming.

 • A common misconception is that organic sweeteners are unrefined and minimally processed.
-It's important to know that the claim "organic" relates not only to the way a crop is grown, but also how it is processed, handled, and packaged.
+It's important to know that the claim "organic" relates not only to the way a crop is grown but also to how it is processed, handled, and packaged.
 Like growing organic crops, organic processing is regulated by the NOP, and manufacturers of organic sweeteners must comply with it.

 • Another common misconception is that organic sweeteners are safer, healthier, or nutritionally superior to their conventional (non-organic) counterparts.
 For example, organic turbinado sugar doesn't provide more nutritional value than regular turbinado.
 Organic stevia leaf extract is not healthier than conventional stevia extracts.
 Both organic and non-organic options are safe for us.
 Organic sweeteners are not better for us, but they are definitely better for the environment.